Visualizing Python project dependencies with pydeps

 Creating sample code

-This is a sample code showing basic dependencies that main.py imports and uses utils.py.
+This is a sample code showing basic dependencies, where main.py imports and uses utils.py.

 ■Configuration